AngelFelizR/ISL-Practice/README.md

 Where $R_{X_{j}|X_{-j}}^2$ is the $R^2$ from a regression of $X_{j}$ onto all of the other predictors.

+## Avoid using for classification problems

+There are better model to achieve that kind of situation.
+For example, he linear **discriminant analysis (LDA)** procedure the same response of a linear regression for a binary problem.
+Other reasons are:

+- A regression method cannot accommodate a qualitative response with more than two classes.
+- A regression method will not provide meaningful estimates of $Pr(Y|X)$ as some of our estimates might be outside the \[0, 1\] interval.

 # K-nearest neighbors (KNN)

 This method performs worst than a parametric as we starting adding